-In some cases, you will come across adult dogs who still soil in the house.
-This could be as a result of several reasons.
-However, the important thing is that you should not give up on your dog whatsoever.
-In this article, not only are we going to talk about how to potty train a grown dog but also outline some of the reasons why some dogs are not house trained.
+Sometimes, you will come across adult dogs still soiling in the house.
+This could be a result of several reasons.
+However, the important thing is that you should not give up on your dog whatsoever article not only are we going to talk about how to potty train a grown dog but also outline some of the reasons why some dogs are not house trained.

-5 Tips to potty train a grown dog
+5 Methods to potty train a grown dog

 - Establish a routine

 - Be watchful for the need to go

 - Get rid of the fear of going outside

 If you have adopted a grown dog who is not potty trained, don’t give up on your dog.
 You can be able to teach him how to potty.
 It might take some time, but you will eventually have a potty-trained doggy.
 Well, the following tips are going to help you potty train a grown dog:

 This is the most critical step you should take when bringing your dog home.
 Developing a routine that fits well with your schedule will help you potty train your adult dogs.
 In most circumstances, your dog will feed at least twice a day, which means that he will also need to potty in about 30 minutes to one hour.
 You have to be there to let him access the potty area.
 It does not matter whether you are using the crate or even long-term confinement to do so.